Skip to content

 Context and Problem Statement

-Cognitive labor in a sovereign system requires abstract capabilities—text generation, visual analysis, vocal perception—but the physical infrastructure is fragmented across discrete local containers (Soulstones), remote APIs (Portals), and peer-to-peer nodes (The Legion).
+Cognitive and operational labor in a sovereign system requires abstract intents: reasoning, visual analysis, vocal perception, tool execution, telemetry queries, browsing, and peer delegation.
+The physical infrastructure is fragmented across discrete local containers (Soulstones), remote APIs (Portals), and peer-to-peer nodes (The Legion).

 A single provider often offers overlapping services, creating a complex many-to-many mapping between logical intent and physical substrate.
-Furthermore, on a single-node architecture, the availability of these capabilities is volatile; a vision model may be "sleeping" to save VRAM.
+Furthermore, on a single-node architecture, provider availability is volatile; a vision model may be "sleeping" to save VRAM.
 The lack of an intelligent switchboard leads to resource contention, inefficient model loading, and a failure to maintain the Sovereignty Wall (09).
 The machine requires a Semantic Cortex to resolve abstract desire into executable power.

 Requirements

-• The Animator Protocol: Mandatory implementation of the Animator interface to bind disparate providers (Local/Cloud/Swarm) to the Agents (20) runtime.
+• The Animator Protocol: Mandatory implementation of the Animator interface to bind disparate local, remote, and swarm services to the Agents (20) runtime, Graph, Orchestrator, and extension surfaces.

 • The Stasis Handshake: Mandatory coordination with the Orchestrator (23).
-The Dispatcher must query the physical state of the Rune (08) before binding logic.
+The Dispatcher must query the physical state of the required Coven (08) before binding logic.
 If the required hardware is "Cold," it must raise a HardwareTransitionRequired signal to trigger the Stasis Protocol.

 • Asynchronous Deferral: The mechanism must support "The Long Sleep."
 It must be capable of serializing the calling thread and suspending it until the physical body reconfigures itself.